ASA Adjudication on Healthy for Life

 Number of complaints:

-Two complainants challenged whether the claims about the product were misleading and could be substantiated.
+1. Three challenged whether the efficacy claims for the product could be substantiated.

 CAP Code (Edition 12)

 Healthy for Life said they would modify any future copy of the ad, but they declined to comment on the specific complaints received.

 1., 2. and 3.
 Upheld